 Basic information and legislation

-A support person or family may be organised for a child in need of special support and their family.
-The child does not need to be a client of the child welfare services in order to be assigned a support person.
+A support person or family may be arranged for a child in need of special support and the child’s family.
+The child does not need to be a client of child welfare services in order to be assigned a support person.

-The support person meets the child for a couple of hours every week or two weeks, and they spend time or pursue hobbies together.
-In support family activities the child may, for example, spend one weekend a month with the support family.
+Both support person and support family activities are tailored to the individual needs of the child and their family.
+The support person meets the child for a couple of hours every one to two weeks, and during their meetings, they pursue mutual activities or hobbies together.
+In support family activities, the child can, for example, spend one weekend a month with the support family.

 The support person or family is paid a fee, and their expenses are reimbursed.
 Training is available for these roles.
-The support persons and families have a duty of non-disclosure, which continues when they no longer serve as support persons.
+Support persons and families are bound by a duty non-disclosure that continues even after they cease their activities.